venkat1707/anz-hybrid-labs/Guide/_index.md

     ![Screenshot IP address of second Ubuntu machine](./IP_address_second_Linux_vm.png)

-- SSH into the ArcBox-Ubuntu-02 machine using "Putty" or "Vscode".
+- From the ArcBox-Client Azure VM, SSH into the ArcBox-Ubuntu-02 machine using "Putty" or "Vscode".

     ![Screenshot connect with putty](./putty.png)

-- Enter the user name and password (defaults "arcdemo" and "ArcDemo123!!") and log-in to the Linux VM.
+- Enter the user name and password (defaults "jumpstart" and "JS123!!") and log-in to the Linux VM.

 - create an empty onboarding script file using the nano editor, and paste the script content from your local machine (you can paste by right-clicking inside the nano editor window).